indvd00m/java-ascii-render/README.md

     └──────────────────────────────────────┘                 CONCLUSION: APPROVE
 ```

-## Using
+## Download and Install

+To download and install Java ASCII Render you currently have the following options.

+**Maven**

-Add dependency to your maven project:
+Add dependency to `com.indvd00m.ascii.render:ascii-render`:

 ```xml
 	<dependency>